deepak-sharma23/hello-world/README.md

 # hello-world
 Write a short description
 This is my first try for a branch and code commit.
-Editing from my local laptop
+Second try at editing from my laptop